obsidianmd/obsidian-help/en/Contributing to Obsidian/Style guide.md

 ## Reference documentation for settings

 When possible, any settings should be documented within Obsidian using a descriptive text.
-Avoid document a specific setting in Obsidian Help unless:
+Avoid documenting a specific setting in Obsidian Help unless:

 - It requires more in-depth knowledge on how and when to use it.
 - It's commonly misused or asked about.